martinclauss/syscall_number/README.md

 ## Description

 With this little script you can search for Intel x86 Linux system call names and get the system call number as a result.
-There are websites like https://filippo.io/linux-syscall-table/ or https://www.informatik.htw-dresden.de/~beck/ASM/syscall_list.html but who wants to google all the time whe he/she can have a command-line tool that works for 32bit **and** 64bit!
+There are websites like https://filippo.io/linux-syscall-table/ or https://www.informatik.htw-dresden.de/~beck/ASM/syscall_list.html but who wants to google all the time when he/she can have a command-line tool that works for 32bit **and** 64bit!

 ## Requirements